Staying A Fifth Year

 Brown has three programs under which an undergraduate can stay for a fifth year to earn a Master's degree:

 - The Master of Science in Cybersecurity is the only program of its kind in the Ivy League, a fully online degree designed to bring together students from all over the world.
 Cybersecurity at Brown is rooted in the University’s interdisciplinary approach to learning and solving problems and participants will attend the same classes as in-person students, graduating with a sophisticated understanding of subjects like cryptography, network security, and cloud security.
 Click here to learn more and here to apply.

 - The Five-Year Baccalaureate/Master's Degree program allows students, after completing their Baccalaureate degree, to continue at Brown for a Master's degree and use courses taken while an undergrad to satisfy some of their Master's course requirements.
-Students must apply for this program before they complete undergrad study.
+In 2022, students who have not yet completed undergraduate study may apply for this program no later than May 13.
+In following years, they may apply no later than May 1.
 To apply, go to https://apply.professional.brown.edu/apply and indicate on your application that you're a current Brown senior.

 Of the eight courses required for the Master's degree, two may be completed while the student is an undergrad, even if taken before the student was admitted to the Master's program.
 At least six semester courses must be taken while in residence as a grad student.

 Admission must be approved by the department in which the Master's degree is sought and by the School of Professional Studies.
 While a student must be enrolled as an active undergrad student at the time of application, admission to the grad program can be deferred for up to two years with approval of Brown CS.
 (When the application is live, we'll make a link available here.
 Please be sure to indicate that you're applying for the Five-Year Master's and not the regular Master's.)